tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

     print(i)
 {% endhighlight %}

-Running the sketch prints an endless lines of `0` digits to the Console.
+Running the sketch prints endless lines of single `0` digits to the Console.

 <figure>
   <img src="{{ site.url }}/img/pitl03/iteration-crash.png" class="fullwidth" />
-  <figcaption>Notice the length of the scroll track, and how the display window fails to display the background colour.</figcaption>
+  <figcaption>Notice the length of the Console scroll-track, and how the display window fails to render the background colour.</figcaption>
 </figure>

 This code has crashed your program by sending it into an infinitive loop.
 To explain, `i` is equal to zero, and therefore less-than to `24`.
-But, unlike an if statement, the `while` repeatedly executes the `print` line until value of `i` exceeds twenty-three -- which is never.
+But, unlike an `if` statement, the `while` repeatedly executes the `print` line until the value of `i` reaches twenty-four -- which is never.

 To increment `i` by one each time the line is printed, add one to it with each iteration of the loop: